 Wszyscy pracujący w Kościele (włączając księży, osoby zakonne, pracowników oraz woluntariuszy) mają obowiązek troszczyć się o dzieci poprzez popieranie tego, co służy ich dobru, zdrowiu i rozwojowi w bezpiecznym i troskliwym otoczeniu zgodnie z ich najlepszym interesem i zapobiegać ich wykorzystywaniu.

-Diocesan Safeguarding Policy Statement
+Diocesan Director of Safeguarding

-Diocesan Child Safeguarding Committee.
+Diocesan Safeguarding Committee.

 Cases of suspected or alleged child abuse are managed by the Director of Safeguarding and Diocesan Liaison Person, Ms. Cleo Yates.
-Advice in such cases is sought from the National Case Management Group, established by the National Board for Safeguarding Children.

 Inter Agency Forum.

 In 2011, the Diocese established an Inter-Agency forum with the Garda Siochana and TUSLA, designed to improve cooperation between them in the management of allegations of abuse of children.
 Regular meetings are held with these agencies.

 Parish Audits are carried out annually.
 This is to ensure that the policies and procedures laid out in the Diocesan Policy document are being implemented in every parish.

 The Diocese offers therapeutic assistance and support to people who allege abuse by Church personnel, without prejudice to the truth or otherwise of the allegation.
 A number of support persons are available to both victims and perpetrators.